 Look them up, find out how they are pronounced, and then practice saying them for an hour or two.
 Every day, add 15-20 more words you commonly use and practice saying them in addition to what you learned the previous day.
 By the end of the first week, you’ve learned up to 140 words and how to pronounce them!

 If you’re feeling ambitious, make the words you learned on any given day into flashcards.
 Visual references of words help the memory associate the picture with the word in your native language and the new one.

 Learn Useful Sentences That You Think You’ll Use

 Unless there is a similarity [think the Romantic languages or Germanic/Scandinavian languages], there’s a good chance sentence structure will be different than what you’re used to saying.

-Learning sentences that you’ll likely use in your travels will help you in two ways: you’ll be able to accurately communicate a specific request.
-You’ll also begin the foundation of learning how you need to structure the words you’ve been learning.
+Learning sentences that you’ll likely use in your travels will help you in two ways: you can communicate a specific request accurately.
+You’ll also begin the foundation of learning how to structure the words you’ve been learning.

 Always Work on Your Pronunciation and Context

-Even in the English language, think about how context plays a role when spelling some words that sound the same but are spelled differently.
+Even in English, consider how context plays a role when spelling some words that sound the same but are spelled differently.
 For example, homophones such as there, their, and they’re.

-It takes the human mind, on average, 7 times to correctly formulate the pronunciation of a word.
-But for difficult words that can require 3x or 4x the amount of practice.
+On average, it takes the human mind seven times to correctly formulate the pronunciation of a word.
+But for difficult words, that can require 3x or 4x the amount of practice.
 Keep going – you’ll get it!